Lowering your VW Transporter can give it a more aggressive look, as well as improve handling and performance.

-Lowering your VW Transporter can make a big difference to the look and feel of your van or campervan.
-But it's important to understand the pros and cons before you do it.
+Lowering your VW Transporter with either Coilovers or Lowering Springs can make a big difference to the look and feel of your van or campervan.

 Should I choose Coilovers or Lowering Springs?

-Now, we know that for a lot of people this can be a difficult decision.
+Now, we know that this can be a difficult decision for many people.

 - Lowering springs are a cheaper and easier way to lower your van and improve its handling.